hide

 • Passport photos

-Salary and cost of living in Bangkok
+Salary, Benefits and Cost of Living in Bangkok

 So you've got your work permit, your visa, copies of your qualifications including your TEFL certification and some teaching jobs lined up - you're in the beautiful country of Thailand to teach English and ready to go.
 How much can you earn teaching English in Thailand's capital?
 Let's find out who's paying what in Bangkok.